 A good GPA in high school is typically considered to fall within the range of 3.5 to 4.0.
 This range signifies a strong academic performance, suggesting that a student is consistently earning mostly A's in their courses.
 However, the perception of what a good GPA is can vary based on individual goals and the competitiveness of the student's academic environment.
 For instance, some colleges and universities with highly selective admissions processes may require a GPA closer to 4.0 for admission.

 Additionally, the perception of what constitutes a good GPA in high school can vary depending on your intended major.
 For example, a student aiming to major in engineering with a GPA of 2.3 in math and science courses might face challenges in gaining admission to a college.
 In such cases, seeking guidance from your high school counselor to explore more suitable degree paths could be beneficial.
+Consult counselors to align GPA with goals, and explore College Grading Scale for context.

 To raise your GPA in high school, follow these tips and strategies:

 The importance of weighted vs. unweighted GPA depends on the college or university's admissions criteria.
 Some schools may consider weighted GPA more heavily, especially if they recalculate GPAs based on their own criteria.
 Others may focus more on the unweighted GPA, which reflects the difficulty of courses taken without additional weight for honors or AP classes.
+Learn more at What’s the Difference Between Weighted and Unweighted GPA.

 To calculate your cumulative GPA, you need to assign each grade a point value (e.g., A=4, B=3, C=2, D=1, F=0) and then multiply each grade by the number of credits for the course.
 Add up the total grade points and divide by the total number of credits.